-This Annual Report on Form 10-K contains forward-looking statements.
+This Annual Report contains forward-looking statements.
 We may make additional written or oral forward-looking statements from time to time in filings with the Securities and Exchange Commission or otherwise.
 We believe such forward-looking statements are within the meaning of the safe-harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Such statements may include, but are not limited to, projections of revenues, income or loss; estimates of capital expenditures, plans for future operations, products or services; financing needs and plans; our perceptions of our legal positions and anticipated outcomes of pending litigation against us; our liquidity and financial resources; goals and strategies; plans for new business; assumptions about pricing, costs, and access to capital and leasing markets as well as assumptions relating to the foregoing.
-The words "believe", "expect", "anticipate", "estimate", "project" and similar expressions identify forward-looking statements, which speak only as of the date the statement was made.
+The words "believe", "expect", "anticipate", "estimate", "project" and similar expressions identify forwardlooking statements, which speak only as of the date the statement was made.
 Forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified.
-Factors that could significantly affect results include, without limitation, the risk factors enumerated at the end of this section, as well as the following: the Company's ability to operate pursuant to the terms of its credit facilities; the Company's ability to maintain contracts that are critical to its operations; the costs and availability of financing; the Company's ability to execute its business plan; the Company's ability to attract, motivate and retain key employees; general economic conditions; fluctuations in our costs to maintain and update our fleet and facilities; our ability to refinance our debt; changes in government regulations, particularly environmental regulations; our credit ratings; the availability of credit; changes in demand for our products; changes in the general domestic economy; the degree and nature of our competition; the resolution of pending litigation against the Company; changes in accounting standards and other factors described in this report or the other documents we file with the Securities Exchange Commission.
-These factors, as well as the factors disclosed below under the heading "Risk Factors", could contribute to or cause such differences, or could cause our stock price to fluctuate dramatically.
+Factors that could significantly affect results include, without limitation, the risk factors enumerated at the end of this section, as well as the following: the Company's ability to operate pursuant to the terms of its credit facilities; the Company's ability to maintain contracts that are critical to its operations; the costs and availability of financing; the Company's ability to execute its business plan; the Company's ability to attract, motivate and retain key employees; general economic conditions; fluctuations in our costs to maintain and update our fleet and facilities; our ability to refinance our debt; changes in government regulations, particularly environmental regulations; our credit ratings; the availability of credit; changes in demand for our products; changes in the general domestic economy; the degree and nature of our competition; the resolution of pending litigation against the Company; changes in accounting standards and other factors described in the documents we file with the Securities Exchange Commission.
 Consequently, the forward-looking statements should not be regarded as representations or warranties by the Company that such matters will be realized.
 The Company disclaims any intent or obligation to update or revise any of the forward-looking statements, whether in response to new information, unforeseen events, changed circumstances or otherwise.